ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/MeshInterface.md

 ![Sockets in Mbed OS](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/mbedOS_sockets.png)

-For an example of a simple application using Nanostack, see <a href="https://github.com/ARMmbed/mbed-os-example-mesh-minimal" target="_blank">Example mesh application for Mbed OS</a>.
+For an example of a simple application using Nanostack, see [Example mesh application for Mbed OS](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).

-For more information, see the <a href="/docs/v5.7/reference/network-socket-overview.html" target="_blank">documentation of the Socket API</a>.
+For more information, see the [documentation of the Socket API](/docs/v5.7/reference/network-socket-overview.html).

 ##### Providing RF driver for Mbed OS applications